 It’s a good idea to reference your research proposal (or other appropriate parts of your application) when answering these questions.
 But expand upon what the panel has already read.
 (And make sure there isn’t anything in that proposal that you aren’t confident enough to ‘back up’ in your interview!)

 #6 Why this project?

-The focus of this question will shift slightly depending on whether you’re applying for an advertised PhD project (more common in Science, Engineering and Medicine) or proposing your own research within a department's PhD programme (more common in Arts, Humanities and some branches of the Social Sciences).
+The exact focus of this question will depend on whether you’re applying for an advertised PhD project (more common in Science, Engineering and Medicine) or proposing your own research within a department's PhD programme (more common in Arts, Humanities and some branches of the Social Sciences).